-Winter weather is the great delayer of builds.
+Ah, winter weather.
+The great delayer of builds.
 Heavy machinery won’t work in mud, and concrete won’t set in freezing weather.
-As night after cold, rainy night squashed our hope of finishing the foundation in 2017, we searched for other ways to move forward.
+As night after cold, rainy night squashed our hope of finishing the foundation in 2017, we searched for other ways to push forward.

-One important step was to invite Doug and another crew member to the big, yellow dome.
+One important step was to invite GC Doug and another crew member to the yellow rental dome.
 They know what pieces of a geodesic dome look like but hadn’t been inside an assembled one.

-They spent an hour poring over features that are meaningful to builders, like floor bracing and where walls meet, HVAC venting and the PEX homerun setup our landlord created.
+They spent an hour poring over features that are meaningful to people who build houses, like floor bracing and where walls meet, HVAC venting and the PEX homerun setup our landlord created.
 Then we gathered around the kitchen, like people do, and talked about our building timeline and takeoff.

 Seeing the project on a semi-official list by a professional made it feel like our dome was out there somewhere, like it will actually happen.
 It was nice.